sassoftware/viya4-iac-aws/README.md

 ## Creating and Managaging the Cloud Resources

-Create and manage the Azure cloud resources by either
+Create and manage the AWS cloud resources by either

 - using [Terraform](docs/user/TerraformUsage.md) directly on your workstation, or
 - using a [Docker container](docs/user/DockerUsage.md).